ethersync/ethersync/docs/decisions/08-secure-connections.md

 #### (for libp2p) private network with pre-shared key

 This approach is specified [here](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md), with a code snippet demonstrating its use [here](https://github.com/libp2p/rust-libp2p/discussions/5135#discussioncomment-8308069).

 * Good, because it requires very little code
 * Good, because it is simple to give access to a group of people (communicating the server's multiaddr + the secret over an established confidential channel)
 * Bad, because we might not be able to use this approach with relays (to be investigated)
+* Bad, because the PSK might be susceptible to brute-force attacks (especially when a session is running for longer)

 #### (for all transports) password-authenticated key agreement